Skip to content

 Getting Started

-What you'll learn here: how to run the adapter locally using Docker Compose (recommended) or directly from source, and how to confirm it is working.
+How to run the adapter locally using Docker Compose or directly from source, confirm it is working, and connect your agent.

 Prerequisites